 Step #4 Age-Appropriate Chores are Key: Kids are capable of more than we realize, but we also don’t want to overwhelm them and potentially make them feel helpless.
 Make sure kids are assigned chores they can handle.
 Use this guide for ideas of how your child can contribute:

-Step#5 Teach Kids How to Do Their Assigned Tasks: Kids need guidance on how to complete their task with at least semi-competence.
+Step#5 Teach Kids How to Do Their Assigned Tasks: Kids need guidance on how to complete their task with semi-competence.
 You are their teacher.
-The first few times that your child does a chore, be there with them to show them how it’s done.
-And once they’re semi-proficient, stand back and let them take over – remember that half the “fun” of chores for kids is the ability to accomplish something on their own.
+The first few times your child does a chore, be there with them to show how it’s done.
+And once they’re semi-proficient, stand back and let them take over – remember that half the “fun” of chores is the ability to accomplish something on one’s own.

 Kids Chores: How to Keep Kids Interested and Motivated

 Hooray!!
 You’ve made it this far and the kids are well on their way to becoming exemplary housekeepers.
 But how to keep up the momentum?
 Here are a few tips to keep kids engaged and willing to do chores over the long haul: